Ctyuctxg/Chiku-MD/README.md

 <a href="https://youtu.be/DcJ7qMXUcTM"><img src="https://i.ibb.co/71mYRh4/116-1161192-podcast-subscribe-listen-button-youtube-sign-hd-png.png" alt="Watch tutorial on YouTube" border="0"  width="160"></a>

-Here's the Video Tuturial for Deploying and Hosting Miku Bot on Heroku.
+Here's the Video Tuturial for Deploying and Hosting Sato Bot on Heroku.

-## ✧✧✧ Heroku Deployment Method:
+## ✧✧✧ طريقة نشر Heroku:

 ####  Scan indirectly from my `repl.it`